DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 }
 ```

-The `AIAssistantProvider.CreateUserAssistant` method creates an assistant using the provided PDF documentation (the *documentation.pdf* file) and prompt.
+The `AIAssistantProvider.CreateUserAssistant` method creates an assistant using the *documentation.pdf* file ([end-user documentation for Web Reporting Controls](https://github.com/DevExpress/dotnet-eud) in the PDF format) and the specified prompt.
 See the [AIAssistantProvider.cs](./CS/ReportingApp/Services/AIAssistantProvider.cs) file for implementation details.

 #### Communicate with the Assistant